SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 For detailed guidance on what should be stored locally, why it matters, and how cached license state supports offline and freeride scenarios, see [What to Store Locally in Your Client](https://support.slascone.com/hc/en-us/articles/7702036319261).

-The sample stores licensing-related data locally in order to support temporary offline operation and resilient desktop behavior.
+The sample stores licensing-related data locally in order to support temporary offline operation and resilient behavior.

 Depending on your implementation, locally stored data may include: